Goal

 Goals rather than solutions and vague strategy statements.

-In the book The Art of Action by Stephen Bungay, he says, “Keep it simple.
+In the book by Stephen Bungay, he says, “Keep it simple.
 Don’t tell people what to do and how to do it.
 Instead, be as clear as you can about your intentions.
 Say what you want people to achieve and, above all, tell them why.
 Then ask them to tell you what they are going to do as a result.”